 Supported in Android.

-This data source records how often participants are using which app, per day.
-If a study chooses to monitor app usage data source, all participants will be notified to download and install the separate extension app which provides this functionality.
+This data source records how often participants are using which app.
+When a study chooses to monitor app usage data source, all participants who use an Android device will be notified to download and install an extension app on their smartphone which provides this functionality.
 You can read more about participant's experience in App Usage Notification for Participants section.

 Each app usage record includes the following: